augustine0890/go-go/Projects/recipes/note.md

   - `ab -n 2000 -c 100 -g with-cache.data http://localhost:8080/cache/recipes`
 - Time taken for tests: total time to complete the 2000 requests
 - Time per request: how many milliseconds it takes to complete one request.

+# Authentication
+- Generate a random secret string
+  - `openssl rand -base64 16`
+- JWTs (JSON Web Tokens)
+  - `go get github.com/dgrijalva/jwt-go`
+- Sign-in using a username/password --> valid <---> JWT token.
+The client will use the JWT token in future request (`Authorization` header)